Latent Space Modelling of Hypergraph Data

-In this section we consider the robustness of our modelling approach under different cases of misspecification.
-This allows us to assess the suitability of our model for a range of hypergraph data which do not satisfy our modelling assumptions.
-We begin by detailing the types of misspecification we consider and then we describe the set up for the simulation study.
-Finally, we present our results.
+Here we consider the robustness of our modelling approach under different cases of misspecification, and this allows us to assess the suitability of our model for a range of hypergraph data which do not satisfy our modelling assumptions.
+Table \ref{table:misspec} summarises the types of misspecification we consider, where we focus on different assumptions on $\bm{U}$ and $\bm{r}$.
+We note that alternative cases of misspecification would be interesting to explore, such as node specific radii or non-homogeneous errors, however simulating data for reasonable $N$ with these assumptions requires significant computational cost.

-In the specification of our model, we assume behaviour on the latent coordinates, the radii and the noise parameters which control the hyperedge modifications.
-To design the study, we consider alternative mechanisms which may have generated the observed hypergraphs.
-The types of misspecification we consider for each of these parameters are detailed in Table \ref{table:misspec}.
-We comment here that alternative cases of misspecification would be interesting to explore, such as node specific radii or non-homogeneous errors, however there are practical limitations which need to be addressed.

 For each of the 8 cases described in Table \ref{table:misspec}, we simulate a hypergraph with $N=50$ and $K=3$ and fit our model.
-Then, using a similar procedure to the one used in Section \ref{sec:privspost} with $N^*=10$, we explore the predictive distributions.
-We compare the predictives obtained by simulating from the true model and the estimated model.
-In particular, we record \begin{itemize} \item The degree distribution. \item The number of occurrences of the motifs depicted in Figures \ref{fig:m3}, \ref{fig:h1}, \ref{fig:h2} and \ref{fig:h3}. \item The density of order 3 hyperedges. \item The number of clusters suggested by the latent representation, as obtained by the gap statistic of a k-means clustering using the cluster package in R (see \cite{maechler2019}). \end{itemize}
+Then, we examine the predictive distributions and compare these to the truth by inspecting 1) the degree distribution, 2) the number of occurrences of the motifs depicted in Figures \ref{fig:m3}, \ref{fig:h1}, \ref{fig:h2} and \ref{fig:h3}, 3) the density of order 3 hyperedges and 4) the number of clusters in the latent representation, as obtained by the gap statistic of a k-means clustering using the \texttt{cluster} package in R \citep{maechler2019}.